CoAxLab/groovy/README.md

 Groovy takes unprocessed, uncompressed NIFTI EPI files as input.

 The **params.m** file has settings to adjust.
 It's best to copy or move params.m to the parent directory of subject data.
-That way you can save different settings for different scans as separate params.m files.
+Then you can save different settings for different scans as separate params.m files.

 ### Specifying the input data directory